dblessing/dblessing.github.io/_posts/2016-02-15-navigating-your-stock-options.md

 AMT calculation.

 I don't fully understand how to calculate AMT but I can give you some rough examples of what it might look like.
-For easy comparison let's consider that you earn an annual salary of $100,000.
+Let's consider a simplified example where you earn an annual salary of $100,000.
 You pay income tax on this amount.
 Most people have an AMT amount that is lower than their salary.
 Let's say your AMT tax amount is $50,000 when we don't consider your shares.
 In this case the AMT amount says you must pay taxes on __at least__ $50,000 of your income.
 However, since your regular income amount is higher, you pay the higher amount.

-Now let's consider what happens if you exercise all of your options.
+Now let's consider what happens if you exercise all 10,000 of your options at the strike price of $0.50 per share.
+The exercise price of your shares is $5,000.
 Additionally, your company underwent large funding rounds and the market value of the shares is now $10.
 Your shares are now worth $100,000.
 The spread is $95,000.
 Add this to your previous AMT and you have $145,000.
 Since the AMT amount is now higher than your regular income you trigger AMT.
 It means you pay
-$100,000 in regular taxable income plus $45,000 in AMT income.
+$100,000 in regular taxable income from your salary plus $45,000 in AMT income.
 AMT tax rates are different than your normal tax rate and vary anywhere from 26% to 35%.
-You are now required to pay an additional $11,700 in taxes assuming a 26% AMT rate.
-This is often referred to as a phantom income because you're paying taxes on income you haven't really realized yet.
+You are now required to pay an additional $11,700 to $15,750 in taxes.
+This is often referred to as a phantom income tax because you're paying taxes on income you haven't actually realized yet.

 An additional note about AMT and taxes.
 If you exercise options and the stock price then decreases in the future, you can claim a tax credit for your investment loss